YuChuang1205/Fish-characteristic-measurement-MaskRCNN/README.md

 When testing, change the name of the corresponding study object in "test_model.py".

-Before training the model, you should add the pre-training weight parameter file "mask_rcnn_coco.h5", create a folder named "test_result" and "logs" under this project.
+Before training the model, you should add the pre-training weight parameter file "mask_rcnn_coco.h5", create a folder named “image”,"test_result" and "logs" under this project.

 If you need data set, go to [[link](https://github.com/Wahaha1314/Fish-characteristic-measurement)]